Your CX Playbook for Financial Services

 1. Use Technology

-So how do you create all of these personalised and targeted CX tactics?
+So how do you create all of these personalized and targeted CX tactics?
 Through technology, of course!
-To personalise a customer’s experience, you have to know the customer — and that requires data.
+To personalize a customer’s experience, you have to know the customer — and that requires data.

 What Is Financial CRM Software?